Verify subcontractor: overview: introduction

 - the verification should be ‘Unmatched’, and

 - a deduction at the unmatched rate should be made from any payment the contractor proposed to make to the estate of the deceased subcontractor.

 From 27th October 2008, the system will now display for you the payment details for the deceased subcontractor along with the date of death.
 A message will also be displayed to you that says ‘The reference entered relates to a deceased subcontractor.
 Check guidance before proceeding’.

-Where the contractor needs to make a payment to the estate of a deceased subcontractor whom they have not yet verified, you should allow the latest tax treatment to be applied and create a matched verification.
-You would, however, expect any verification request to make a payment to a deceased subcontractor to be within a reasonable time after the date of death.
-Therefore, any verification request made more than six months after the date of death may be bogus or suspicious (depending on the circumstances).
+Where the contractor needs to make a payment to the estate of a deceased subcontractor whom they have not yet verified, the latest tax treatment is applied and create a matched verification.
+Any verification request made more than six months after the date of death may be bogus or suspicious (depending on the circumstances).
 In these circumstances, setting an unmatched verification and asking the contractor to apply the unmatched rate of deduction may be appropriate.
-You should then follow the procedures for ‘suspicious’ calls.

 Where a payment is being made by a contractor in respect of a contract negotiated by a subcontractor who has since died, the payment may be made on the same basis as the subcontractor’s payment status at the date of death (either net or gross).